saltyorg/docs/docs/sandbox/basics.md

 !!!
 Tip
     Where possible the configured username/password are taken from your Saltbox [`accounts.yml`](../../../saltbox/install/install/#configuration) file located in `/srv/git/saltbox/accounts.yml` and used to create a default user an password for logging in.

+### Requesting Sandbox Apps

+If you have an idea for a container that you think fits into the Saltbox system but you don't feel you have the required skills to create a role, open an issue in the sandbox repo [here](https://github.com/saltyorg/Sandbox/issues).
+Take a look at some other app requests and follow the same pattern.
+If your suggestion catches a developer's interest, perhaps they will pick it up.

+!!! note
+    Requests are just that, *requests*.
+Nobody is being paid for their work on this.
+Requests may not be implemented in a timely manner or at all.

+The person requesting is often the best person to implement it, since that person has the interest along with knowledge of the task and the test environment.
+An arbitrary developer probably won't install and set up SomeRandomApp in order to fill a request for something that works alongside SomeRandomApp.

 ### Contributing to Sandbox Apps

 Note: If you just want to install a container into the Saltbox system without creating a role, see [this article](../advanced/your-own-containers.md).